Anomalous hydrodynamics in a class of scarred frustration-free Hamiltonians: Supplemental material

 \subsection{Details on stochastic cellular automaton dynamics}

 In order to substantiate our direct simulations of the transport properties of the Motzkin chain ${\cal H}_\nu$ (i.e., as obtained under full quantum evolution on system sizes $L \leq 18$), we have constructed a stochastic cellular automaton (CA) circuit (or Markov chain) \cite{Iaconis2019S, Feldmeier2020S, Morningstar2020S, Medenjak2017S, Gopalakrishnan2018S}.
-The CA circuit is constructed in such a way, that it mimics the terms appearing in ${\cal H}_\nu$ [Fig.\ \ref{Fig1}~(a)].
+The CA circuit is constructed in such a way, that it mimics the terms appearing in ${\cal H}_\nu$ [Fig.\ 1~(a)].
 It is composed of two-site updates ${\cal U}$ which map product states from the $3^L$-dimensional computational basis to other product states (e.g., ${\cal U}\ket{0du00d\cdots} \to \ket{d00u0d\cdots}$), i.e., no entanglement is created when the initial state of the circuit is itself a member of the computational basis.
-As a consequence, classical simulations of large system sizes and long time scales are possible \cite{Iaconis2019S, Feldmeier2020S, Morningstar2020S, Medenjak2017S, Gopalakrishnan2018S}.
-Note, however, that the induced operator dynamics in the Heisenberg picture, $S_\ell^z \to {\cal U}^\dagger S_\ell^z {\cal U}$, can be more complicated and can share features of a more generic (chaotic) Hamiltonian evolution \cite{Iaconis2019S}.
+As a consequence, classical simulations of large system sizes and long time scales are possible \cite{Iaconis2019S, Feldmeier2020S, Morningstar2020S, Medenjak2017S, Gopalakrishnan2018S}. and